monsterdevgit/PowerBi_Sales_Analysis/README.md

 ## Overview

-This project aims to provide a comprehensive experience in data analysis, specifically focused on generating sales insights for a computer hardware manufacturer, ALGO Hardware.
-This tutorial series is designed for anyone aspiring to become a data analyst or data scientist.
+This project provides a comprehensive experience in data analysis, specifically focused on generating sales insights for a computer hardware manufacturer, ALGO Hardware.

 ## Project Breakdown